DLXPlugins/highlight-and-share/readme.txt

 == Description ==

 A WordPress plugin for highlighting text and sharing it via Twitter and Facebook and other services including LinkedIn, Email, Xing, and WhatsApp.
-There's also a built-in Gutenberg block that will allow your users to Click to Share.
+There's also a built-in Gutenberg block that will allow your users to Click to Share/Tweet.

+For support, <a href="https://mediaron.com/highlight-and-share/">please check out our documentation</a>.

 Sharing selectable text is only possible via Twitter, Facebook, and WhatsApp.
 However an option to share the post via LinkedIn, Pinterest, and E-mail are also present when highlighting text as a convenience.